 The status of all submitted descriptions is on the SOS website under “Record Decisions”, Click Here.
 Observers are encouraged to use this to check on the status of records they have submitted.
 On request, the Recorder or Assistant Recorder can provide further information, including on the reasons for a record being assessed as not proven.

 Accepted SOSRC and BBRC records are published in the annual Sussex Bird Report.
 Observers are acknowledged after most records that have required a description.
 Accepted BBRC records will be published in the relevant issue of British Birds.
-Accounts of new species for Sussex are published in the Sussex Bird Report as are some similar accounts for extremely rare “BBRC” species.
+Accounts by the finders of new species and sometimes subspecies for Sussex are published in the Sussex Bird Report as are some similar accounts for extremely rare “BBRC” species.